-Rent your garden as allotments to make a bit of cash, get the garden sorted (with no effort on your part) and potentially have free fruit and veg through the year.
+There are loads of benefits to renting your garden out: you can make a bit of cash, get the garden sorted (with no effort on your part), and potentially have free fruit and veg through the year.

-If you have a big garden and no time (or interest) to keep it going, make some extra cash by renting it out to one of the many people who want an allotment and can’t get one.
-Here’s how.
+If you have a big garden and no time (or interest) to keep it going, making some extra cash renting it out to one of the many people who want an allotment and can’t create their own is a great idea.
+Here’s how to do it.

 - How to rent out your garden as allotments